Read the latest information on

 “It does take a little extra time out of the day to ensure they stick to the rules, but we can’t afford not to,” said Rodney Pohlner.
 “Who wants to be accused of spreading weeds, snails or diseases to neighbours?”

-Both finalists have a clear conscience knowing they are not taking any infected material off their property and have peace of mind knowing nothing contaminated is coming onto their property.
+Both families have a clear conscience knowing they are not taking any infected material off their property and have peace of mind knowing nothing contaminated is coming onto their property.